calypsonet/calypsonet-terminal-api-website/content/community/terminal-3-0/_index.md

 > The Generic Card API thus exposes the relay countermeasure **at the level of each individual command**, consistent with its usage model (APDU sequences without an explicit secure transaction).

+### 3.5 Storage Card API

+- **New data class `StorageCardSecuritySettings`** (`storagecard.transaction`), with the property `readCommandMaxDurations: Map<StorageCardProductType, Long> = emptyMap()`: maximum duration, in microseconds, of the exchange of **a single read command**, for each product type.
+A product type that is absent is not bounded.
+One instance may be shared by every transaction of a terminal.
+- **Factory operation changed**: `createStorageCardTransactionManager(reader, card, securitySettings) → StorageCardTransactionManager`.
+A default `StorageCardSecuritySettings` disables every duration bound.
+- **Scope**: the bound applies to the read commands prepared on the transaction manager (`prepareReadBlock`, `prepareReadBlocks`, `prepareSt25ReadSystemBlock`); it applies neither to the selection, nor to the write and authentication commands.
+An overrun raises `StorageCardInvalidCardResponse`, which already carries `blockAddress` and `commandId`.

+> **Targeted threat**: for storage cards, the threat is not the relay but **card emulation** by a generic RFID device, which does not answer a read command in the same time as the chip of the expected product.

+> Storage cards have neither an FCI nor a secure session: the **product type** is enough to segment the fleet, where the Calypso Card API uses the CSN and the FCI.

-### 3.5 Rationale
+### 3.6 Rationale

-A relay attack introduces a significant and systematic delay on APDU exchanges; monitoring this delay at the reader level (Card API), at the Calypso session level (Calypso Card API) and at the level of each generic command (Generic Card API) covers all the usage scenarios of the Terminal APIs.
+Both the relay and the emulation introduce a significant and systematic timing deviation on APDU exchanges; monitoring this deviation at the reader level (Card API), on the bounded commands of a Calypso transaction (Calypso Card API), on each generic command (Generic Card API) and on each storage card read (Storage Card API) covers all the usage scenarios of the Terminal APIs.

 ---